bdweave/repetitive_element_parser/README.rst

 The package then extracts repetitive element data from these expression profiles, and creates meaningful plots which a scientist can then use to investigate more detailed expression patterns related to their area of interest.

+The core functionality of the Repetitive Element Parser is to take a differential expression dataset, and return a variety of plotting options for visualization of key groups of repetitive element.
+The code is written in python3 and is very intuitive, allowing users to customize their catching of groups and plot functionalities.
+Currently, only an MA-plot functionality is available, but this will be added to and improved in subsequent releases.

+This parser is fully functional from the command line and takes a variety of optional arguments that specify its functionality.
+Check the '-h' option from the command line for more details.